Athens Best Monuments

-The good thing about Athens’ best monuments is that they are all concentrated in Athens center, making them easily accessible whether you are on foot, using the metro, or by private car/taxi.
-Up next I am going to tell you about Athens’ best monuments you can see in 2 days!
+The good thing about Athens is that the monuments are concentrated in the center and mostly around the Acropolis Hill and Plaka, making them easily accessible whether you are on foot, by metro, or by private car/taxi.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.